Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Broken into parts and told in sequence.

-What is the history of the Abolitionist movement?
+What is the history of Black Lives Matter?
 What is the history of divorce in the U.S.?

 Do you know how to do something?
 Would you like to teach other people how to do it?
 How-to essays are fun to write and easy if you already feel you are an expert on a particular topic.
 Look at the list below for ideas, and also brainstorm by making a list of things you already know how to do.